TonyDuongIT/WeatherApp/README.md

 Description: </br>
 - A simple weather app, displays information regarding the current weather condition.
 - User type in the location of their preference and the UI will display the information about Temperature, Humidity and Pressure.
 - This application uses Openweather API free feature.
-Thus, there're some limitations to the app, making it difficult to use.</br>
+Thus, there're some limitations to the app, making it difficult to use.
 Specifically, in order to get the weather information of a loacation, you have to type in the location and YOU HAVE TO type according to this format "City name, Country Code". </br>
 For example, if you want to get the current weather info about New York, you'll be typing "New York, US" in the search box.

 Screen Shots: